Introduction

 After the First Few Sessions

-- Work toward leaving 2–3 reps in reserve (RIR) at the end of each set
+- Gradually increase intensity at each session, working toward leaving 2–3 reps in reserve (RIR) at the end of each set

 - This means you stop the set when you feel you could still do 2–3 more reps